Bundled/ packaged apps for Linux

 August 10, 2019 — December 2, 2021

-Bundling apps seems to attempt to solve several problems at once
+Bundling apps seems to attempt to solve several problems at once:

-1. managing dependencies
+- managing dependencies

-2. (optional) timely updates
+- (optional) timely updates

-3. ease of building for a developer
+- ease of building for a developer

-4. (optional) improving security by sandboxing the app packages
+- (optional) improving security by sandboxing the app packages

 In practice, like every unifying standard, these meta-standards have supplemented rather than replaced the existing standards, and many app maintainers now distribute their app in up to three different packaging systems in addition to the classic OS-specific system package managers.
-If the maintainers do not themselves support your standard you can usually find some package of suspect provenance maintained by a dubious stranger on the internet.
+If the maintainers do not themselves support your standard, you can usually find some package of suspect provenance maintained by a dubious stranger on the internet.
 Nonetheless, I understand that for many apps it is much easier to package them using one of the below systems than it is to work out the system packaging systems of Fedora or Debian or whatever, and their shifting web of dependencies.

 Related, but not the same, containerization which, loosely, is more about distributing light configured machine services than desktop apps.
 See also sandboxing, which is often integrated with packaging, but is conceptually independent.

 Open question: How do any of these standards work for dependent software, such as optional plug-ins and extensions to an app you use?
-In classic OS packaging system it is natural to include various optional dependencies as small atomic packages, but it is not clear how you do this with bundled apps; For a start it seems to violate monolithic design and the popular sandboxing security model.
+In classic OS packaging systems it is natural to include various optional dependencies as small atomic packages, but it is not clear how you do this with bundled apps; For a start it seems to violate monolithic design and the popular sandboxing security model.
 How does that work then?
 Flatpak support Github extensions somehow; I should probably try to understand how they do it.

 OK, are we good?
 So then!
 Here are the main players: